HacobAllon/learn/docs/atc/cpdlc.md

 #### Download and install the Hoppie's ATC client

-You need the Hoppie's ATC client (not easyCPDLC or TopSky!) to use CPDLC in oceanic controlling.
+You need the Hoppie's ATC client (not easyCPDLC or TopSky!) to use CPDLC in controlling.

 [Download Hoppie's](https://www.hoppie.nl/acars/prg/atc/){ .md-button }